 Why do the words, “News Limited” spring to mind at this point?

-The most important role for the ABC is to provide a counterpoint to an almost universally Right-Wing commercial media.
+The most important role for the ABC is to provide a counterpoint to a dominant, Right-Wing commercial media.
 The best way to eliminate that counterpoint is to privatise our favourite Auntie.

 The revolt of the American colonies was in so many ways a product of the Scottish Enlightenment, as much as it was of the salons of Paris.
 Its catalyst was an instinctive revolt against the corrupt corporate power of the British East India Company and resulted in the clear distinction made between corporate and natural citizens in the US Constitution.
 This distinction lasted for almost a hundred years before finally succumbing to the growing power of the railway companies after the Civil War; thus making the War of Independence, arguably, the most successful Left Wing revolution in history.
 That distinction has now largely been reversed, giving rise to a virulent corporate culture that threatens the very essence of US democracy.
 If only the “Tea Party’s” constituency understood their own history.